 La Cigale Market at Takutai Square, Britomart

 Have breakfast at La Cigale Market (formerly City Farmers Market) or collect the ingredients to prepare a fresh feast.
-The market operates on Saturday and Sunday mornings.
+The market operates on Saturday 8am - 1pm (possibly Sunday - see website link above to check).
 If you're looking for Farmers Markets see Grey Lynn Farmers Market, Oratia Farmers Market in West Auckland, and Parnell Farmers Market (below).

 Get a taste of France at La Cigale French Market, 69 St Georges Bay Road, Parnell